Frequently Asked Questions

 What is your return/refund policy?

 We certainly hope to keep you in the Lily family so if there are any issues with your order, please contact us first and let us correct it for you.
-Purchases in original condition, unused and undamaged can be returned to us within 14 days after the delivery.
+Product in original condition, unused and undamaged can be returned to us within 14 days after the delivery for a full refund.
+After 14 days, you may return Product with a 35% restocking fee and transaction fee.
+Please noted that you are responsible for all the return expenses (including shipping charges, insurance, and customs duties if any).
 If you decide to return an item, please contact firstname.lastname@example.org for a return authorization before you ship it.

 What happened to the original Lily Robotics Project?